ibraim-gm/emacs-devtools/README.md

 *    Enables [IDO mode](http://emacswiki.org/emacs/InteractivelyDoThings).
 *    Force emacs to use a single directory (`~/.emacs.d/backups`) to save its backup files, instead of scattering them all around.
 *    Minor (cosmetic) improvements on `dired` and `ediff` modes.
-*    Start a shell inside emacs when you press `C-f12`.
+*    Start a (e)shell inside emacs when you press `C-f12`.
+*    On MS-Windows, make sure emacs starts maximized.

 ### `colors` (requires [color-theme-solarized](https://github.com/sellout/emacs-color-theme-solarized))